phanx-wow/BetterBattlePetTooltip/README.txt

 If you have translations for another language, post a comment on the WoWInterface download page.

 Feedback
 ------------

 Post a comment on the WoWInterface download page.

-Please *do not* contact me by email or PM about bugs, suggestions, questions, or other addon feedback.
+Please *do not* contact me by email or PM about bugs, suggestions, or other addon-related feedback.
 Use the public comment page.

-If you need to contact me privately for some other reason, you can email addons@phanx.net or send a PM to Phanx on WoWInterface or Curse.
+If you need to contact me privately for some other reason, you can email me at addons@phanx.net, or send a PM to Phanx on WoWInterface or Curse.

 Credits
 -----------